enigmatry/entry-blueprint/templating.md

 ## Install the template from the TeamCity nuget feed
 1. Add the Enigmatry Blueprint feed as Source, with your Enigmatry Username and password:
-``dotnet nuget add source http://teamcity.enigmatry.local/guestAuth/app/nuget/feed/AspNetCoreAngular_EnigmatryBlueprintTemplate/Feed/v3/index.json --name "Enigmatry Blueprint Feed"``
+``dotnet nuget add source http://teamcity.enigmatry.local/guestAuth/app/nuget/feed/AspNetCoreAngular_EnigmatryBlueprintTemplate/Feed/v3/index.json --name "Enigmatry Blueprint Template Feed"``
 1. Install from the nuget source you just created:
 ``dotnet new -i Enigmatry.Blueprint.Template``

 ## Deploy a new solution based on the template:
-``dotnet new blueprint --name Customer.Project --appProjectName customer-project-app --contextName ProjectContext``
+``dotnet new blueprint --name Customer.Project --appProjectName customer-project --contextName ProjectContext``

 ## uninstall the template (when installed from nupkg)
 ``dotnet new -u Enigmatry.Blueprint.Template``